We are so glad you’re here.

 Imagine trying to explain to someone how upset you are, but you don’t have access to the language to talk about it - how would you share your experience?
 Play therapy is to kids like talk therapy is to adults - toys are like the child's words and play is the child's language.

-Children are still developing their verbal skills, so it it makes sense for them to explore their worlds in ways beyond just words.
+Children are still developing their verbal skills, so it makes sense for them to explore their worlds in ways beyond just words.

 Through various types of play, your child can explore past experiences and envision a brighter future.